2025 Georgian uprising attempt: Arrests and government plans

-GD authorities arrested Khabeshvili on 11 September, arguing that his offer to pay to riot police if they allowed the protests constituted a bribery attempt.
+GD authorities arrested Khabeishvili on 11 September, arguing that his offer to pay to riot police if they allowed the protests constituted a bribery attempt.
 Unity member Zviad Kuprava was arrested on 1 October, in response to his distribution of online advice on how the revolution would take place.

 Irakli Nadiradze of leaked an action plan from the Department of Special Tasks showing government preparations for a large-scale mobilization on 4 October.
 The plan includes deploying units of the Border Police, Security Police, Criminal Police, and General Inspection.
 According to the opposition, the document lists equipment and special measures that could be used against protesters, and indicates that security forces would be brought in from the regions for a mass concentration on Rustaveli Avenue.
 On 3 October, Irakli Kobakhidze, stated that any protestors "opposing the state system and law" would "receive the harshest response" and that "any act of violence [would] be met with the harshest lawful response".

 Leaked lists of riot police and administration personnel, including names and addresses, circulated on social media, with activists claiming that more names would follow.